stdevPavelmc/FAASGS/README.md

 # Fully Automatic Amateur Satellite Ground Station

-A setup to build a satellite ground stations that can tune, record and generate images for FM and APT weather satellites.
+A setup to build an amateur satellite ground stations that can tune, record and generate images for APT weather satellites and record audio from Amateur ones.

-This is the software recipe, in the hardware part I used an [Orange Pi Prime Board](http://www.orangepi.org/OrangePiPrime/) but you can use any [Single Board Computer](https://en.wikipedia.org/wiki/Single-board_computer), including Raspberry Pis (Note: see section "Installation note in Raspberry Pi OS"), O-droids and even a normal PC or Server.
+This is the software recipe, in the hardware part I used an [Orange Pi Prime Board](http://www.orangepi.org/OrangePiPrime/) (Similar to Raspi 3B+) with [Armbian](https://www.armbian.com/) but you can use any [Single Board Computer](https://en.wikipedia.org/wiki/Single-board_computer), including Raspberry Pis, O-droids and even a normal PC or Server.

 The only advice is to use one with a multiple cores and at least 1GB of RAM as some task are resource intensive.

-I used [Armbian](https://www.armbian.com/) as OS, but you can manage it to make it work with [RaspiOS](https://www.raspberrypi.org/software/) or any other linux distro with a little of work.

 A sample of the main view: